What the Acquidex Score means — and what it doesn't.

 Can I trust the score without verified financials?+

 With caveats — and the caveats are visible in the score itself.
-When the score is built mostly from listing data and broker claims, the confidence interval is intentionally wide (often around ±14 points).
-As you enter more fields and replace claims with documents (tax returns, P&Ls, balance sheets, bank statements), the data quality improves and the score tightens (often to ~±4 points).
+When the score is built mostly from listing data and broker claims, the confidence band is intentionally wide.
+As you replace claims with documents (tax returns, P&Ls, balance sheets, bank statements), data quality improves and the score tightens.
 The output surfaces what's verified vs assumed so you can calibrate how much weight to put on it.
-Use a high-confidence score to support an LOI; use a low-confidence score to decide whether it's worth spending diligence time.

 What happens if I disagree with the score?+

 Tell us.
 Every score is generated against a transparent methodology that can be audited, and the metrics breakdown shows the specific values that drove the result.
 If your disagreement is with an input we misread, we'll correct it and rescore.
-If your disagreement is with the benchmark we used, we'll show you the peer group and the data sources.
-If your disagreement is philosophical — if you think a 48% customer concentration is fine because you know the customer personally — that's a judgment call we can't make for you, and it's exactly the kind of thing Section 06 flags as belonging to human diligence.
+If your disagreement is philosophical — if you think a 48% customer concentration is fine because you know the customer personally — that judgment belongs to you and your advisors.
 The score is one input.
 Your judgment is the decision.

 Does a low score mean I should walk away from a deal?+

 Not necessarily.
 A low score means the current structure has problems a disciplined analyst would flag.
-Those problems are often fixable through negotiation — a different price, a seller note, an earn-out, a longer transition, a different working capital structure, a management hire before closing.
-The score surfaces the gaps so you can go back to the seller or the broker with specific, defensible asks.
-The deals that die in diligence are usually the ones where the gaps weren't identified until it was too late to restructure.
-The score's job is to identify them early.
+Those problems are often addressable through negotiation.
+The score surfaces the gaps so you can engage the seller or broker with specific, defensible asks.

 Does a high score mean I should do the deal?+

-No. A high score means the mechanical fundamentals are strong — pricing is defensible, fundability is high, earnings quality is clean, and transfer risk is manageable.
-It does not account for seller motivation, buyer-specific fit, customer loyalty depth, IP quality, legal exposure, or any of the other factors listed in Section 06.
-A strong deal on paper can still be the wrong deal for a specific buyer.
-Use the score to know whether the deal is worth pursuing; use your own judgment and advisors to decide whether it's the deal for you.
+No. A high score means the mechanical fundamentals are strong.
+It does not account for seller motivation, buyer-specific fit, customer loyalty depth, IP quality, legal exposure, or any of the factors listed in Section 06.
+Use the score to assess whether the deal is worth pursuing; use your own judgment and advisors to decide whether it's the deal for you.

 Who is the score built for?+

-The Acquidex Score serves four parties, each differently.
-Buyers use it to pressure-test deals before signing an LOI.
-Sellers use it to prepare their business for sale and identify improvement areas before going to market.
-Brokers use it to structure listings and deals that actually close, and to have defensible conversations with both sides.
-Lenders use it to pre-screen acquisition loan applications and surface risk factors earlier in the underwriting pipeline.
-The score is the same across all four use cases; what changes is the conversation it enables.
+The Acquidex Score serves four parties: buyers use it to pressure-test deals before an LOI; sellers use it to prepare their business for sale; brokers use it to structure listings and deals that actually close; lenders use it to pre-screen acquisition loan applications.
+The score is the same across all four use cases — what changes is the conversation it enables.

 What industries does the score cover?+